Best Crypto Cards in Qatar (2026)

 Proof of address via utility bills from Kahramaa (Qatar General Electricity and Water Corporation, the monopoly provider), telecom bills from Ooredoo Qatar (formerly Qtel) or Vodafone Qatar, or bank statements from QNB, Commercial Bank, Doha Bank, Qatar Islamic Bank (QIB), or Masraf Al Rayan.

 The Metrash2 government services app and Hukoomi portal provide digital identity services for Qatari residents.
-These digital ID systems could facilitate future KYC integration with international crypto card providers.
+These digital ID systems could support future KYC integration with international crypto card providers.

 Spending Tips for Qatar